 Enos, NASA’s pioneering space chimp, splashed down off Bermuda 49 years ago today [Nov 29] after orbiting the earth twice and was brought to the island’s US Kindley Air Force Base to recuperate — paving the way for the manned orbital missions of the celebrated Mercury astronauts.

 But at the time, “Enos” — who was examined by veterinarians and trainers at the Kindley Air Force Base hospital [pictured at left] and paraded before the international media here — briefly became both a Bermuda and international celebrity.

 In the earliest days of the Cold War East/West space race, scientists were concerned about the effects of long periods of weightlessness on humans, so American and Russian scientists began using monkeys, chimps, dogs and other animals to determine if a living organism could be launched into space and return alive and unharmed.
-The US sent an expedition to Cameroon, Africa to obtain baby chimps for training.
-The Cameroon chimps underwent training that their human counterparts couldn’t have completed, such as on dangerous rocket sleds.
-Chimps were loaded into a chair or capsule, blasted off, then stopped in about two seconds.
-Not every chimp that rode the sled came out alive.
-In his classic book about the Mercury man-into-space programme, “The Right Stuff”, Tom Wolfe describes the non-stop testing and training of the six “finalist” chimps [pictured below] in gruesome detail, calling the animals “stringy-looking” as a result.